How to Convert an Angle Grinder Into a Circular Saw Safely

 ✅ Personal protective equipment

-- Secure clothing and tie back hair
+- Secure loose clothing and tie back long hair.

 🧩 Parts and materials checklist